In WordPress dashboard – changing a plugin’s name has different meanings for WordPress admins.

 As shown in the “screenshot” above, you can choose and change a plugin’s details, including label, description, Author, and URL.

-Once you’ve made changes, you can save changes at the end.
-Also – don’t forget to see your site’s plugins list for updated labels.
+Once you’ve made changes, you can save them.
+Also, remember to check your site’s plugin list for updated labels.
+The plugin also helps you hide version numbers or the author’s information.

 Change a Plugin’s name using Source File

-Note: Before making changes to WordPress source files, such as PHP documents, you must take your site’s backup in the first place.
-In this case – backup plans help you restore your site if something goes wrong.
+Note: Before changing WordPress source files, such as PHP documents, you must take your site’s backup.
+Backup plans help restore your site if something goes wrong.
+As its name suggests, changing WordPress infrastructure manually requires knowledge of specific domains, such as WordPress core files.

-Head to hosting cPanel, login, and browse to File Manager.
-In this case, you need to load WordPress directory for installed plugins – the wp-content.
+Head to the hosting cPanel, log in, and browse to File Manager.
+In this case, you must load the WordPress directory for installed plugins, such as the wp-content.
+Under the WordPress core structure, the directory contains system files, such as themes and plugin files.

-For example, you need to get into the plugin’s directory under the wp-content folder in File Manager.
+For example, enter the plugin’s directory under the wp-content folder in File Manager.

 Once entered, look for a PHP file, open it with the code editor, and make changes as shown below.

-In this case – you need to open a specific PHP file containing the plugin’s name and description.
-In this case, if you’re seeing multiple PHP files, ensure you have checked all – one by one.
+In this case, you must open a specific PHP file containing the plugin’s name and description.
+If you see multiple PHP files, ensure you have checked each one individually.

 Let’s assume you’ve found the particular file.
 Under the plugin’s name, you can make and save changes at the end – as shown in the screenshot below.

-Remember – after you’ve made changes, you can see the updated name under WordPress plugins.
-If, for example, a plugin creates a dashboard menu in the left panel, such routines may fail changing labels for separate menus in dashboard.
+Remember—after you’ve made changes, you can see the updated name under WordPress plugins.
+If, for example, a plugin creates a dashboard menu in the left panel, routines such as changing labels for separate menus in the dashboard may fail.

 Also – using the above routine, you may fail to find the particular PHP file under the plugin’s directories in File Manager.
 In this case, you can take a different road to change the plugin’s name in WordPress.